Graduate Student Resources

 The Department of Economics offers professional guidance, academic support and funding resources to make the student experience as smooth and enjoyable as possible.
-For students in the MA in Applied Economics program, we also provide admissions and funding guidance and tailored resources for international students.
+For students in the MS in Applied Economics program, we also provide admissions and funding guidance and tailored resources for international students.

 - Admitted Graduate Students: Next Steps